Creariax5/Clubs/README.md

 The application is under active development.
 We regularly update our progress and welcome community feedback to shape the future of Clubs.

 ## 👥 Team
-We are currently a team of 3 developers working on this project.
-We're actively seeking a Community Manager with expertise in vertical short-form promotional content (TikTok).
+For now I'm the only one working on this project

 ## 🤝 Contributing
 We're open to contributions!
 If you're interested in joining our team or providing feedback, please reach out through our [feedback form](https://lnkd.in/evGJHzKP).